-AIM HUMAN RESOURCE MANAGEMENT Prospective students in Human Resource Management should be in possession of a Master's degree in Human Resource Management (or a closely related field).
-An average of 60% in the Master's degree is a prerequisite for PhD selection.
-All applications are subject to a selection process.
-INDUSTRIAL PSYCHOLOGY Prospective students in Industrial Psychology should be in possession of a Master's degree in Industrial Psychology.
-An average of 60% in the Master's degree is a prerequisite for PhD selection.
-All applications are subject to a selection process.
-LABOUR RELATIONS MANAGEMENT Prospective students in Labour Relations Management should be in possession of a Master's degree in Labour Relations.
-An average of 60% in the Master's degree is a prerequisite for PhD selection.
-All applications are subject to a selection process.
-HUMAN RESOURCE DEVELOPMENT An applicable master's degree in Training and Development or Human Resource Development and at least seven years' HRD experience on a senior management level are prerequisites.
+AIM Human Resource Management Prospective students in Human Resource Management should be in possession of a Master's degree in Human Management (or closely related field).
+An average of 60% in the Master's degree is a prerequisite for the PhD selection.
+Industrial Psychology Prospective students in Industrial Psychology should be in possession of a Master's degree in Industrial Psychology.
+An average of 60% in the Master's degree is a prerequisite for the PhD selection.
+Labour Relations Management Prospective students in Labour Relations Management should be in possession of a Master's degree in Labour Relations.
+An average of 60% in the Master's degree is a prerequisite for the PhD selection.
+Human Resource Development (Potchefstroom Campus Only) An applicable master's degree in Training and Development or Human Resource Development and at least seven years' HRD experience on a senior management level are prerequisites.
 The student must have obtained a minimum average pass mark of 65% for the master's degree.